deverstalmage/Parenthetical/src/building-a-blog-with-metalsmith-io.md

 |-- blog.js
 ```

 From there, I started to go through the plugins listed on the Metalsmith website, and determined a collection that I thought would be useful for a blog.
-The final plugins I settled on are:
+The final plugins I settled on were:

  - collections
  - coffee